MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-troubleshoot.md

 You need to be a member of the connected channel team to view files.
 Contact the connected channel team owner and request to be added as a member.
 You need to determine the document location for which to request membership.

-1. In Dynamics 365 apps, open the record with the permissions error message.
+1. In your app, open the record with the permissions error message.
 2. Select **Related** > **Documents**.

    > [!div class="mx-imgBorder"]